BirdeeHub/birdeeSystems/README.md

 get nvidia card working on macbook pro 9,1 (2012 macbook 3rd gen i7 and intel+nvidia gt 650M mac edition gpus)

+set up disko for main machine and test flake version of disco installer alias

+nixos-anywhere or other provisioning solutions that I may find out about

+Improve installer iso so it looks the same but still can do calamares, and test flake version of disko install alias

 figure out secret management

-set up disko and nixos-anywhere or other provisioning solutions that I may find out about

 set up secure rdp config for desktop from remote machines